 A concentration is simply a way for students to organize their six required SBS electives at the 300-level or above for the major.
 This concentration offers the options of an adult focus, a child-youth focus, or a combination of both.
-SBS students in this concentration may take specific courses to qualify them for MHRT/C certficiation, a valuable state-level credential issued through the Muskie School's Center of Learning; see information at the end of this catalog entry.
+SBS students in this concentration may take specific courses to qualify them for MHRT/C certficiation, a valuable state-level credential issued through the Muskie School's Center of Learning.

 The Counseling Concentration provides students with an introduction to theory, topics, and skill areas relevant to professional applications in counseling.
 Embedded in the interdisciplinary SBS major, it provides perspectives and critical thinking skills related to the multiple layers of influence - individual, social, and cultural - that shape human behavior.
 Students gain familiarity with:

 - developmental trajectories and the roots of personality;